Today we’re taking a look at Become a Front-End Developer.

 Check out these specs:

 Do you like making things beautiful?
-Then this course is for you.
+Then this module is for you.

-The Complete Advanced Guide to CSS consists of 102 lessons focusing solely on what gives the web its style.
+It module consists of 56 lessons focusing solely on what gives the web its style.

-From colors to typography, to values and units, backgrounds and more, the course also includes a project.
+From colors to typography, to values and units, backgrounds and more, you’ll learn the ins and outs of CSS.

-The specs on this course are pretty decent too:
+The specs on this course are pretty decent:

 You’ll also learn both Flexbox and CSS Grid, two web layout models that are absolutely stunning in what they can create.

-As a stand-alone front-end developer course, this one can benefit just about any developer.
+As a stand-alone front-end developer module, this one can benefit just about any developer.

 No frameworks, no libraries — this one gives you the raw ingredients only.